 * Be sure to use only the beaker supplied with H2Blue (production batches are calibrated using this beaker), and fill the beaker until the bottom of the water's meniscus is at the top of the 6mL graduation mark (see diagram on right).

-* Fill the graduated beaker directly from the device without using any type of intermediate container (such as a drinking glass), and tilt the beaker slightly while filling to minimize any splashing, which could inadvertently force some of the dissolved gas out of the water.
+* Fill the graduated beaker directly from the device without using any type of intermediate container (such as a drinking glass or pitcher), and tilt the beaker slightly while filling to minimize any splashing, which could inadvertently force some of the dissolved gas out of the water.

 * Because dissolved H2 gas is volatile and escapes easily from water, avoid shaking or otherwise agitating the beaker when adding drops, which can significantly reduce the dissolved H2.
 It is better to "swirl" the sample or use a small straw (such as a coffee stirrer) to gently stir the reagent into the test sample.

 * When approaching the titration endpoint, be sure to count the last drop which causes the 6mL test sample to remain pale blue.